 We are able to offer our pupils an exciting programme of outdoor learning in our own grounds at Brantridge School.
 The staff member in charge is Donna Williams, Level 2 Forest School Practitioner.
-Pupils will spend two periods per week in the woods.
+Pupils will spend one hour per week in the woods.

 Outdoor learning is an inspirational process that offers ALL pupils regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees.

 Outdoor learning is a specialised learning approach that is child-led and play-based.
 Pupils enjoy a range of fantastic activities related to our whole school topics including:

 - Shelter design and building